CillianW/week3/readme.md

-a.Type of trip:wildcamping, regular camping site or glamping? - Cillian
+a.Type of trip:wildcamping, regular camping site or glamping?

-b.Location: where in Ireland are you going to go camping? - Rosangela
+b.Location: where in Ireland are you going to go camping?

 c.What equipment do you need to bring along?
-Jojo

 d.What are you going to do for entertainmentor food?

-Rich
+Please see Projects Kanban board for assignees.

 To resolve issues (undertakingproject work) will require adding sections in the plan.md file relating to each topic.